gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Install-AIPScanner.md

 >

 ## EXAMPLES
-> [!NOTE]
-> The cluster parameter is only supported in the unified labeling client, version 2.7.0.0 and above.
-For other versions, use the **Profile** parameter instead.

 ### Example 1: Install the Azure Information Protection Scanner service by using a SQL Server instance and a cluster
 ```
 PS C:\> Install-AIPScanner -SqlServerInstance SQLSERVER1\AIPSCANNER -Cluster EU